-A hard copy of either the Student Code of Conduct or Student Handbook can be requested from the office of Elysian Fields Elementary.
+A hard copy of either the Student Code of Conduct or Student Handbook can be requested at melissa.shows@efisd.org.

 Note: References to board policy codes are included for ease of reference.
-The hard copy of the district's official policy manual is available for review at the district's administration office or online at www.efisd.net.
+The hard copy of the district's official policy manual is available for review at the EFISD Administrative Office.